garrandall/popular-music-data/tracks/love-is-a-rock-reo-speedwagon.md

 Cause something's telling you to keep on going
 Telling you that your aim is true
-Could be the voice of reason, or just blind devotion Whatever it is, it's calling out to you, singing....
+Could be the voice of reason, or just blind devotion Whatever it is, it's calling out to you, singing...